 Moving on to the campus of Saint James School you are invited to tour the Biggs Rectory home and garden.
 The home was built in 2002 in the Georgian style and is well-appointed with tasteful furnishings and decor.
 The school’s headmaster has carefully created and tended a garden in the English style with arbors, roses and many beautiful perennials in soft pastel colors.
 The garden overlooks the Bai Yuka, a spring fed pond at the heart of the campus.
 Restrooms are available in the Kerfoot Refectory (Cafeteria).
 Saint James School is an Episcopal boarding school founded in 1842.
 During the Civil War soldiers came onto the campus on a number of occasions and twice the school had its food supplies raided.
 Surprisingly they were able to operate during the Civil War until the summer of 1864, but were forced to close for the 1864-1865 school year.

 A private home along Spielman road will be the next stop.
 The home is a two story brick farmhouse, built in the 1790s.
-In 2021 the current owners added a beautiful addition onto the house and a two story porch overlooking a pond.
+It was renovated in 2021 by the current owners who added a sympathetic addition and a two story porch overlooking a pond.
 The property features an 1805 barn, a two story stone secondary dwelling, an ice house, brick privy and grain barn.
-Like Elmwood, this is an excellent example of a 19th century farm.
+Like Elmwood, this is an intact example of a 19th century farm.